NEW: The officer who authorities say fired a rifle into a car, killing 15-year-old Jordan Edwards, has been fired

 “If justice is to be had, by now a warrant should have been issued.
 There’s more than enough probable cause to arrest this officer.”

-“We are declaring (a) war on bad policing,” Merritt said Monday.
-“America, throughout the country, must figure out a way to police its citizens without killing them.”
+“We are declaring war on bad policing,” Merritt said in a news conference held on behalf of the family Monday.
+“America throughout the country must figure out a way to police its citizens without killing them.”

 CNN’s Holly Yan contributed to this report.